ZahidSDS/dummyZahid-/readme.md

-# This project is client list, lookup, membership and 30 days expire notice
+This project is client list, lookup, membership and 30 days expire notice

-Orginally modified from github SportsLeague-QuickAdminPanel project

 ## Admin login